sajeetharan/SajeeWeb/blog/2020/01/2020-01-07-how-do-you-choose-which-service-to-use-in-azure-for-your-application-here-is-the-answer/index.md

 ---
+title: >-
-title: "How to choose which service to use in Azure for your application?
-Here is the answer."
+  How to choose which service to use in Azure for your application?
+Here is the answer.
-utcDate: "2020-01-07"
+Date: '2020-01-07'
 categories:
-  - "aks"
+  - aks
-  - "appservice"
+  - appservice
-  - "serverless"
+  - serverless
 tags:
-  - "architecture"
+  - architecture
-  - "azure"
+  - azure
-  - "containers"
+  - containers
-  - "decision"
+  - decision
-  - "solution"
+  - solution
-  - "tree"
+  - tree
-coverImage: "blog01.jpg"
+coverImage: blog01.jpg
+utcDate: '2025-04-24T09:52:37.676Z'
 ---

 If you have been using Azure already or new to Azure, you must know that Microsoft Azure is huge and it changes very fast with new services and updates.
 It can be really overwhelming to see the new releases,features at the same time it is very hard to know which services to use for the given scenario of your application.